Punchbowl, New South Wales: Transport

 Canterbury Road and Punchbowl Road provide the major road links into the suburb.
 The Boulevarde and South Terrace are also main roads.
 Punchbowl railway station is located on the Bankstown line of the Sydney Trains network.
 The line was opened in 1895 and electrified in 1926.
-Trains take around 25 minutes to Sydenham and 40 minutes to Central station.
+The station was closed on 30 September 2024 to allow for the line to be converted to Sydney Metro standards; the Metro trains will subsequently serve the rebranded Metro North West & Bankstown Line.

 The Punchbowl Road railway bridge replaced an old two-lane bridge in 1981.
 The foundations of the old bridge can still be seen west of the current one.
 The new bridge greatly aided traffic flow through the area but at the cost of effectively cutting the shopping centre in half.

 Housing

 Punchbowl is a mainly residential suburb.
 Much of the suburb was developed in the late 19th century and early 20th century, especially after the railway line to Bankstown was built.
 The suburb features a mixture of Federation, Art Deco and contemporary homes.
 Parts of Punchbowl have been redeveloped since the turn of the 21st century, with flats, townhouses and modern detached houses built.